Plateau de Millevaches

 The Plateau de Millevaches (/fr/; Replanat de Miuvachas) is an upland area in Limousin a former administrative region of France.
 It covers approximately 3,500 km^{2} and crosses the boundaries of three French departments: Corrèze, Creuse, and Haute-Vienne.

-The majority of the area is at an altitude of between 600 m and 1000 m.
+The majority of the area is between 600 and 1000 m above sea level.

 Structure and geology

 Although commonly referred to as a plateau, the Millevaches Massif is actually more like a shallow dome, deeply dissected by streams and rivers, and slightly tilted, with the south-eastern edge elevated and more exposed.
 This is the visible remnant of a laccolith, a large lens-shaped mass of granite, believed to be the result of an intrusion of igneous material in the late Hercynian or Variscan orogeny.
 As the surrounding, softer material has weathered away, the laccolith has become increasingly exposed.

 Although not strictly a plateau, depending upon which direction one approaches the area from, the Plateau de Millevaches forms an important kind of step up (or a step down) in the Massif Central.
 There are a number of definite peaks, the highest being Mont Bessou (976m.), at the southern edge of the massif, near Meymac.